COVID-19 Vaccine Information and Updates

 For more information about research, please call our main office at 412-692-6438.

-Focal cortical resection is a surgical treatment for epilepsy that can be done when brain imaging tests show that your child’s seizures begin in a single area of the brain.
+Focal cortical resection is a surgical treatment for focal seizures in children that can be done when brain imaging tests show that your child’s seizures begin in a single area of the brain.
 Brain mapping can isolate this area of the brain.

-A focal cortical resection is a procedure where the part of the brain causing the seizures is removed.
+A focal cortical resection is surgery to remove the part of the brain causing the seizures.
 It is also called focal resection, since the total lobe is usually not removed and small parts of more than one lobe may be removed during the surgery.

 Children are usually given a general anesthesia prior to the surgery.
 To prepare for the surgery, part of your child’s hair will be shaved.

-An incision will be made and a portion of the skull will be removed.
+A surgeon will make an incision and remove part of the skull (a "craniectomy").
 The exposed part of the brain will be examined.
 EEG recordings may be done directly from the brain surface to more precisely define the extent of the seizure activity.
 The portion of the brain where the seizures originate will then be removed.
 The skull piece will be replaced, and the scalp will be sutured.
 A sterile head dressing will be applied and your child will be transferred to the Intensive Care Unit (ICU).
 The surgery typically takes about four hours.

 As with any surgery, there is a potential for complications.
 The risk with focal cortical resection is very low.
 However, it is important to understand that if complications arise, they may be serious.
 The major problems that could develop are bleeding and infection.